Design fair Formland was the first physical fair to take place during the pandemic in the Scandinavian countries. To be more exact, here in Denmark.

 - Coronaforbrug og kriseadfærd: Corona consumption and crisis behavior

 - Life after corona – what will be the trends

 Nature and natural materials

-Wood, clay, textiles, vegetable fibers are the natural materials that were present in accessories and furniture from different brands.
-Bringing elements of nature into the home and as inspiration in decorative elements, allows us to maintain that contact with it.
+Wood, clay, textiles, and vegetable fibers are the natural materials in different brands of accessories and furniture.
+Bringing elements of nature into the home and as inspiration in decorative elements allows us to maintain that contact with it.

 Jore caught my attention by the design of plant fiber lamps.
 Jore Copenhagen was founded last year by designer Josephine Reich.

 Pernille Folcarelli connects us with the botanical universe through prints, fabrics, murals, and interior decoration.

 Studio Aarhus presents its collection of ceramic pieces that have a perfect combination of colors and at the same time reminds us of Nordic simplicity in their details.